enix/ansible-mongodb/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `mongodb__`.

 - `mongodb__version` - MongoDB software version to install.
 This select the stable branch to select for installation. `defaults to 4.0`. currently available: 3.2, 3.4, 3.6, 4.0.
+- `mongodb__packages` - MongoDB packages to install. `defaults to mongodb-org` which install everything.
+Can select the following: mongodb-org, mongodb-org-server, mongodb-org-mongos, mongodb-org-shell, mongodb-org-tools. see for details https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/.

 Dependencies
 ------------